balaji-nordic/nrf-wsl-guide/README.md

 This guide aims to help you (and the future me) get (re)started with working with nRF DKs from WSL2 🐧.

 ## Step 1: Attaching the DK to WSL2:
-- On Windwows, open up PowerShell with _Administrator privileges_ and enter the following command
+- On Windows, open up PowerShell with _Administrator privileges_ and enter the following command

-  `usbipd wsl list`
+  `usbipd list`
 - This will give you the BUS IDs of the DKs and other USB devices attached to your PC.
 Note the DK's BUS ID.
 It shows up something like this

 ```